 In 1995-1999, Helen played the role of Kristina in the set-up of Björn Ulvaeus and Benny Andersson’s Kristina from Duvemåla.
-The premiere took place on October 7, 1995 at Malmö Music Theater.
-This title role would mean that she became a well-known name throughout Sweden.
+The premiere took place on October 7, 1995, at Malmö Music Theater.
+This title role made her a well-known name throughout Sweden.
 The set was a formidable success and the role interpretations were praised by audience and reviewer.
-Especially Helen’s dramatic God showdown in the song “Du måste finnas” (You Have To Be There) has touched a lot of people.
+Especially Helen’s dramatic God showdown in the song “Du måste finnas” (You Have To Be There) touched a lot of people.

 In 1997, Helen also played in Fiddler on the roof at Malmö Music Theater where she played the role of daughter Hodel.
 In spring 2001 she played the role of Fantine in Les Miserables at Malmö Music Theater, and during the summer she once again toured with a concert version of Kristina from Duvemåla.

 2002 WAS AN eventful year for Helen.
 In February, the Swedish set of Chess in Swedish premiered at Circus in Stockholm and again she played a major role in a musical by Björn and Benny.
 For her role as Florence, she was awarded the Golden Mask.